Don’t other people’s marketing campaigns always look like one part magic, one part miracle?

 - Social media engagement include organic reach and paid posts

-- Special events such as trainings, webinars, etc. for your existing tribe
+- Special events such as training, webinars, etc. for your existing tribe

 (Not sure which traffic path is most effective for you?
 I wrote a blog post recently about the 5 most important metrics to watch, and one of them is traffic paths.
 You can read it here.)